SatyJais/YouTubeInfluencers/README.md

 # 🎓 SAT "Micro" Influencer Scraper – Streamlit App

 This Streamlit app helps you **find small to medium YouTube influencers** in the **SAT prep and college admissions niche**.
+You can change the search terms to get a list of influencers in other domains.
 It uses the **YouTube Data API v3** to search channels based on user-defined keywords and filters by subscriber count.

 ---